dnsimple/dnsimple-support/content/articles/guide-getting-started-with-your-team.md

 ## 3. Learn more about managing zones, registering domains, and other DNSimple features

-Visit the [Get Started](https://support.dnsimple.com/articles/getting-started/) page on our support site for links to information and guides on everything you can do with your DNSimple account.
+Visit the [Getting Started](https://support.dnsimple.com/articles/getting-started/) page on our support site for links to information and guides on everything you can do with your DNSimple account.
 If you have any questions, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help.